Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 You will get a little bit of everything on this approximately 13-mile route, which is courtesy of Healthy Adams Bicycle Pedestrian, Inc. This route begins at the historic Federal Pointe Inn.
 Constructed in 1896, the building served as Gettysburg’s first high school, then called the Meade School, and now exists as a 23-suite boutique hotel.
 The route heads south on W Confederate Avenue – a battlefield road where you’ll enjoy vast battlefield scenery and pass numerous monuments and markers, before turning onto Millerstown Road.
 Cautiously keep your eye out to your left on Millerstown, as you’ll be passing Eisenhower National Historic Site.
 The route heads south onto Red Rock Road, where you’ll come upon the John Eisenhower Bridge – named after President Eisenhower’s son.
 You’ll cross the pedestrian and cyclist only bridge and take a trail that will bring you out to another historic bridge – Sachs Covered Bridge.
 Be sure to take in the scenery of one of the few remaining covered bridges in Adams County before continuing south on Pumping Station Road.
 Next, you’ll take several quiet back roads that provide peaceful farm scenery, and then will end up on Route 30 which will take you right back to the Federal Pointe Inn.

 If you are into road cycling and find yourself in Adams County, you must venture north of Gettysburg into the Adams County countryside.
 Country roads, scenic farmland, bountiful orchards and even fruit markets await you in upper Adams County.
 While there are so many possibilities and roads to explore, here is a route to get you started.
 This approximately 32-mile route starts just north of the town of Gettysburg, at the Eternal Light Peace Memorial at Gettysburg National Military Park.
 It takes you north on Mummasburg Road, into Arendtsville, one of the many small towns that make up Adams County.
 From Arendtsville, you take a small, farm-lined connector road into Biglerville – another small town.
 You will wind around some back roads, and then find yourself briefly on PA 34 North, heading into one more smaller town – Bendersville.
 You’ll travel through Bendersville and pass some beautiful orchard scenery, and then onto Nawakwa and Narrows Roads, which wind peacefully through farmland, wooded areas and along a stream.
-Both are part of the Scenic Valley Tour.
 Keep your eye out for the South Mountain Fairgrounds on Narrows Road – the site of Adams County’s annual National Apple Harvest Festival.
 You’ll soon find yourself back in Arendtsville, but not before passing McDannell’s Fruit Farm and Market.
 Stop and grab a fresh apple to fuel the rest of your ride.
 From Arendtsville, you’ll take Mummasburg Road again, back into Gettysburg and to the Peace Light Memorial.
 A note on this route – when you’re about halfway through the ride – at the intersection of Guernsey Road and PA 34 N, you will be about one-tenth of a mile north of Hollabaugh Bros.
 Fruit Farm and Market.
 If you’re looking for a break and a treat, turn left onto PA 34 and visit the market.

 Whether you’re an experienced cycler, or just beginning, the Gettysburg battlefield is one of those places that you must experience on your bicycle.
 While the battlefield roads are shared with cars, cyclists, pedestrians, and even the occasional horse crossing, the speed limit is low and many roads are one way, making it a pleasant and stress-free road ride for a cyclist.
 This approximately 13.5-mile route covers most of the battlefield, but there are plenty of opportunities to lengthen the route and veer off and explore some of the smaller battlefield roads along the way.
 You will pass countless monuments and markers, so be sure to pick a few to hop off and see up close.
 The route starts at the historic Seminary campus and heads south, along the western edge of the battlefield.
 It rounds the southern edge of the battlefield, and then starts to head north, passing Big Round Top and Little Round Top (a great place to dismount and check out the view).
 You’ll keep heading north, passing the largest monument on the battlefield, the Pennsylvania Monument.
 If your legs have it in them, climb to the top to take in the incredible view.
 You’ll head east on Granite Schoolhouse Road, a back wooded road that will connect you to the eastern end of the battlefield.
 You will head north on E Confederate Avenue and then pass through a bit of town.
 You’ll now be exploring the northern tip of the battlefield, where fighting occurred on Day 1 during the Battle of Gettysburg.
 You’ll pass the Eternal Light Peace Memorial, cruise along Buford Avenue, take in the sites of the McPherson Barn, and then connect with Route 30 which will take you right back to the Seminary campus.
 A note about this route – cyclists do not have to abide by one-way roads on the Gettysburg battlefield.